Hitrino train derailment: Background

 The incident occurred on the oldest railway line in Bulgaria, connecting the country's main riverine port on the Danube in the city of Ruse and the main port on the Black Sea in Varna.
 The line was built during Ottoman rule by British private investors in the 1860s.
-The railway station in Hitrino was also the site of the first railway accident in Bulgaria in 1866.
+The railway station in Hitrino (then called Sheitandzhik) was also the site of the first railway accident in Bulgaria in May 1867.

 The train operator Bulmarket Rail Cargo was founded in 2004 and in the same year acquired a license for railway operations.
 It operates second-hand Danish (Class 86) and British (Class 87) electric locomotives like those involved in the incident (lead locomotive nr.86.003 and second locomotive nr.87.025), as its mainline motive rolling stock, as well as diesel-hydraulic locomotives for shunting duties.
 Bulmarket DM, the mother corporation of Bulmarket Rail Cargo, has its headquarters and main base of operations, with its own railway yard, Bulmarket Port and fuel storage facilities, in the city of Ruse.